venkatpolisetti/crm-sfdx-plugin/README.md

   -v, --verbose                                   Output to screen in csv format, defaults to false unless --checkonly
                                                   flag is set

-  -w, --modifyallaccess=modifyallaccess           Modify All SObject permission, defaults to 'false'.
-Valid values are
-                                                  'true' or 'false'.

   -x, --deleteaccess=deleteaccess                 Delete SObject permission, defaults to 'false'.
 Valid values are
                                                   'true' or 'false'.